Effective as of 1st May 2018.

 - * if you create an account or subscribe, some personal information such as gender and date of birth – so we can send recommendations tailored to you.

 We do this by using cookies (although the information we gather through our cookies remains anonymous so we cannot tell who you are).
-See our Cookies Policy for more information on what a cookie is and how we use them on our website.

 Once you register or log in or submit information through our website we will know who you are and your activities on this website and information about you and/or your company may be recorded on our systems.
 For example, we may ask for the following information when you submit an online enquiry, register for our newsletter, subscribe or create an account: